 4. Service should be easily available.

-If customers walk in and ask for a particular brand, it could be they’re using that brand name generically for the entire category and not actually seeking that brand.
-Inquire if they know what they have used before, what they know about the bike, and what they did or didn’t like.
+If a customer walks in and asks for a particular brand, it could be the person is using that brand generically for the entire category and not actually seeking that brand.
+Inquire if the person knows what they have used before, what they know about the bike, and what he or she did or didn’t like.
 That can also help you narrow the choices for them and allow you the chance to explain the differences and varying benefits of the bikes you carry.